Specialists do not grow on trees

 Mediafix GmbH in Cologne is taking different paths: the company digitizes old film reels, video cassettes and slide photos.
 Since the digitization devices were specially developed for the StartUp, new employees have to be trained:

-"We have created a five-day course that ends with an exam to become a media digitizer," explains Mediafix founder Hans-Günter Herrmann.
+"We have created a five-day apprenticeship that ends with an exam to become a media digitizer," explains Mediafix founder Hans-Günter Herrmann.
 "Contents include material knowledge, quality guidelines and the operation of the devices."

 Sound training = better service